rawiriblundell/sh_libpath/README.md

 # sh_libpath

-Making shell scripts more robust with libraries
+Making shell scripts more robust and readable with libraries

 | :warning: WARNING: This code is very very pre-alpha.
 I'm currently just dumping in a bunch of functions from my code attic.
 You're welcome to test, give feedback and contribute, but please don't use this for anything close to production! |
 | --- |